Ranjith de Zoysa

 Thirimadura Ranjith de Zoysa (3 May 1962 – 4 December 2019) was a Sri Lankan politician and member of the Parliament of Sri Lanka.
 He was a member of the Sri Lanka Freedom Party and Sri Lanka Podujana Peramuna.
-He died on 4 December 2019 while receiving treatments at a hospital in Singapore for a cardiac condition.

 Early life

 Zoysa was born to a family of seven children from Elpitiya, Godakawela, on 3 May 1962.
-He obtained primary education from Siddhartha Vidyalaya in Elpitiya, secondary education from Rahula College in Elpitiya, and later studied agriculture in Aquinas University College.
+He received his primary education from Siddhartha Vidyalaya in Elpitiya, his secondary education from Rahula College in Elpitiya, and later studied agriculture in Aquinas University College.

 Political career

-In the late 1980s, motivated at the time by the radical political wave of the JVP, Zoysa entered politics.
-He was later elected chairman of Atakalampanna Pradeshiya Sabha in 1997 and appointed chairman of the same Pradeshiya Sabha as opposition leader in 2002.
+In the late 1980s, motivated at the time by the radical political wave of second JVP insurrection, Zoysa entered politics.
+He was elected chairman of the Atakalampanna Pradeshiya Sabha in 1997 and appointed chairman of the same Pradeshiya Sabha as opposition leader in 2002.
 Zoysa was elected to the Sabaragamuwa Provincial Council in 2004 and 2008, where he held many positions of provincial minister.

-He was first elected from the Rakwana Electorate to the Parliament in 2010, and re-elected from the same electorate in 2015.
-He later served as the Joint Opposition's deputy national organizer.
+He was first elected to parliament from the Rakwana Electorate in 2010, and was re-elected in 2015.
+He later served as the deputy national organizer of the Joint Opposition.

-In the last presidential election, he played a major role in President Gotabaya Rajapaksa's victory.
+In the 2019 presidential election, Zoysa was a prominent supporter of Sri Lanka Podujana Peramuna candidate Gotabaya Rajapaksa.

 Controversies

-He was arrested over assaulting a person on 20 December 2018 and remanded until 1 January 2019.
+Zoysa was arrested for assaulting a person on 20 December 2018 and was remanded until 1 January 2019.

+Death

+Zoysa died on 4 December 2019 while receiving treatments at a hospital in Singapore for a cardiac condition.